Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Acknowledgements

-\nopagebreak {Conditional Second Order Statistics} This appendix shows how to compute conditional second orders statistics for the reverse model GMIs and the forward model GMIs with $K=\infty$.
-To begin, suppose that $U,Y$ are jointly CSCG given $H=h$.
-Using \eqref{eq:LMMSE-est}-\eqref{eq:LMMSE-indep} we have
+{Conditional Second-Order Statistics} This appendix shows how to compute conditional second-order statistics for the reverse model GMIs and the forward model GMIs with $K=\infty$.
+Suppose $U,Y$ are jointly CSCG given $H=h$.
+Using \eqref{eq:LMMSE-est}--\eqref{eq:LMMSE-indep}, we have